5amCurfew/monzo-task-public/README.md

 * 66,666 rows have been used from `account_transactions` in this project (see Database Environment above)
 * existing data is immutable
-* That an *accounts* state is one of either *open* or *closed* and that the state of the account (e.g. its `type`) is not subject to change over its lifetime.
+* An *accounts* state is one of either *open* or *closed* and that the state of the account (e.g. its `type`) is not subject to change over its lifetime.
 This can also be seen using `select account_id_hashed, count(*) from monzo_task.account_created group by 1 order by 2 desc`
 * An account requires `user_id_hash` and is always *one-to-one*
 * Further metadata will be appended at the `account_created` data source
 * An account can be closed an infinite amount of times without being reopened (discovered) but only created once.
 An account must have been created to be closed/reopened.
 * `account_type` is not required (2 instances where `account_type` is `null`) (discovery)
 * `user_id_hashed` is required
 * Building models incrementally will capture all rows (*append only*) as it is suggested this mirrors event data
-* Hard-deletes do not occur (accounts remain in a closed state)
+* Hard-deletes do not occur (accounts remain in a *closed* state)
 * transactions can only exist for accounts that have been created
 * No account closures from 2020-08-12 10:06:51.001000 UTC (discovery)
 * `transaction_num` is the transaction number of the account in the given day (`account_transactions.date`) on `account_transactions`

 ### Overview of Data Model

 In the previous stage I was asked which tools I would use to visualise a database schema.
 I read a post on the Monzo blog that stated using dbt generated documentation isn't feasible due to the scale of the the dbt project (4700+ models).
 I typically manually generate schema images in tools such as Miro.
-After the first-stage interview I thought a javascript tool that takes the `manifest.json` and visualises the resulting schema in a similar way might be useful to explore/build.
+After the first-stage interview I thought a Javascript tool that reads the `manifest.json` and visualises the resulting schema in a similar way might be useful to explore/build.
 I had a quick go at building this (not complete at the time of writing, Node.js used) and the output of my schema for this task is below.

 ![alt text](https://github.com/5amCurfew/monzo-task-public/blob/main/img/overview.png)

 The resulting data model follows a Fact & Dimensions model, using SCD2 for both accounts and users.
 A report table is also introduced for Task 2.
-Naming and casting in the staging step (which I would typically separate into a different schema).
+Naming and casting is explicit in the staging step (which I would typically separate into a different schema).

 ## Task 1: Accounts
 ### Task